 Typical result timeframes are between 6 to 8 weeks so the Embark Dog DNA test takes the longest of all the tests in this group.

 The Embark Dog DNA Test also costs the most of any dog DNA test in this review and goes for $189.00 USD on Amazon however, the kit does include the most information in it’s report compared to the others in this group.

 Canine DNA Breed Identification Test from DNA My Dog

-The Canine DNA Breed Identification Test from DNA My Dog tests for 120 major breeds.
+The DNA My Dog Canine DNA Breed Identification Test currently tests for 95 major dog breeds.

-Results are promised online in less than two weeks, and the company says paperwork follows in the mail a few days later.
+Results are promised online in less than two weeks after receipt of sample however many users stated they took longer than expected.
+The company says paperwork follows in the mail a few days later.
 An online link allows you to check the status of your dog’s test results.

 Results include a custom certificate with a photo of your dog stating their unique DNA composition and a percentage breakdown of breeds in your dog.
 Results also include a personalized analysis of breeds found in your dog, including personality traits and genetic health concerns, including any diseases the breeds found in your dog are pre-disposed to.